mumoj/InterIntel-Response/Section-B/README.md

 Finally add it to run at the and of the Django Dockerfile like so: ```ENTRYPOINT ["/usr/src/app/entrypoint.sh"]```.

-At this point, you can run ```docker-compose up -d --build``` to spin up the two container for development on the Localhost.
+At this point, you can run ```docker-compose up -d --build``` to spin up the two containers for development on the Localhost.
 To view the logs for the project run ```docker-compose logs -f ```.